maximesunnen/CS50P/README.md

 >  Item to remove:
 >```
 > 2. You **must** spell the item to remove exactly as it is saved inside the database.
 This can definitely be improved in the future.
+> 3. If you remove the entire quantity of a specific item (i.e the final quantity owned is 0), then the item is removed completely from the database.

 ### `python3 project.py -f`
 Finds items in the database based on regular expression pattern matching.